Dorukyum/Bond/README.md

 - Server logs (channel updates, role updates)

 ### 🤖 Automoderation
-- `/automod`: Enable or disable automoderation.
+- `/automod`: Enable or disable automoderation
 - Timeout new accounts on join
 - Ban or timeout when too many mentions are sent